Support-and-value alternative

 Where readers should stay careful

-The strongest recent public signals for Good Life Meds are promising, but billing, refunds, and onboarding still deserve real weight in the decision.
+Recent public reviews are encouraging for Good Life Meds, but billing, refunds, and onboarding still deserve real weight in the decision.

 Who this may fit best